Nrosa01/TFG-2023-2024-UCM/NicoTasks.md

 - Refactored goDown and goDownSide methods.
 - Thought more about how to refactor the rest taking advantage of what we had to not loose time and keep it scalable

+17-10-2023

+- Added computeIndex method accounting for l and r values
+- Thought about implementation problems and scalibity and how to fix them